Check your tradesmen

 My Tradesman isn’t a member of a Trade Association.
 Are there other checks I can do?

 Yes.
-See our guide How to avoid a rogue tradesman for more details
+See our guide Top tips for finding a trusted tradesman for more details.